stjordanis/terra-docs-old/docs/dev-spec-market.md

 ## End-Block

-Market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (which measures the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`, slowly.
+Market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (which measures the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`.

 This allows the network to sharply increase spread fees in during acute price fluctuations, and automatically return the spread to normal after some time when the price change is long term.